atoder/at-aflexpin/README.md

-# at-pinteresting
+# aflexpin

-This is a pinterest clone application written in Ruby On Rails by Alexander T.
+This is my version of a pinterest clone written in Ruby On Rails by Alexander T.